 It is created on the basis of a product backlog finished beforehand and the requirements, in the form of user stories, expanded with detailed acceptance criteria.
 The whole process of documenting the requirements is performed with the assistance of a technical expert.

 Software requirements specification is a carefully prepared proposal for system architecture that presents more accurate estimations of development phase and necessary resources.
 Thanks to this document product’s functional aspects are documented and ready for production phase.

 What is more, when well prepared, specification significantly reduces product’s cost as it lowers the need for business analysis during the product development and implementation.

 Functional specification with overall product description, user roles, processes involved, functional requirements with acceptance criteria, non-functional requirements and proposition of system architecture with technological solutions available.

 The role of a user experience designer

-A user experience designer ensures that the final product meets the end users’ expectations.
+A user experience designer ensures that the final product meets the end users’ needs.
 Through various research methods, they identify users’ habits and challenges they face to discover their specific needs and pain points.
-Relying on good practices and collected data, a UX designer supports the process of building a user-focused product strategy and designs a prototype which is later verified during usability tests.
+Relying on good practices and collected data, a UX Designer supports the process of building a user-focused product strategy and designs a prototype which is later verified during usability tests.